-Entity Description sentiment/spa A positive or negative phrase in Spanish.
+Entity Description sentiment/positive/spa A Spanish phrase that expresses a positive statement.
+Supports the TOPIC and SENTIMENT components. sentiment/negative/spa A Spanish phrase that expresses a negative statement.
+Supports the TOPIC and SENTIMENT components. sentiment/spa A positive or negative phrase in Spanish.
 This entity adds a POSITIVE or NEGATIVE component wrapper to an empty string after the match.
 You can use this component to determine the sentiment of the phrase.
 Use this entity when faster performance is desirable.
 Micro Focus recommends that you configure Eduction to allow all duplicates, and set TangibleCharacters to:;@#.

-$sentiment_tur.ecr\ and\ sentiment_tur_lite.ecr$
+sentiment_tur.ecr and sentiment_tur_lite.ecr